-As Fanon proclaims, while both the Black and white subjects are impacted and shaped by class domination, they experience it in radically different ways.
-These collages aim to reflect the feelings of disorientation, loneliness and self-worth in a world where, ultimately, the economy has more precedent over human life.
+These collages aim to reflect the feelings of disorientation, loneliness and self-worth in a world where the economy has more precedent over human life.
 With hope, all these layers and facts should force us to boldly re-examine the histories which have led us to this point and what we can do to change our current environment and systems during and after this pandemic.

 What Lies in Between is a collection of collages that explore the juxtapositions and spaces that define our modern Western world and future; each image combines two photographs in order to represent the ideas, questions and fears that await us.